an artist’s retreat

 Lots of reading of an eclectic variety kept our minds stimulated and spurred some interesting read-aloud moments and discussions, including:

-1. Douglas Todd's articles in the Vancouver Sun (only to subscribers online) about "A Nobel Gathering in Vancouver", the visit of the Dalai Lama, Desmond Tutu, Shirin Ebadi, Jo-Ann Archibald, Salman Schachter-Shalomi and host Michael Ingham which included a gathering of Buddhists, Christians, Sikhs, Jews, Muslims, First Nations and others.
-This was organized by the Vancouver Multi-faith Action Society to allow many to hear the wisdom of these elders who "will offer insights on courage, happiness, community building, liberation, terrorism, ecological survival and the Iraq war" and "how to integrate heart and mind".
+1. Douglas Todd’s articles in the Vancouver Sun (no longer available) about “A Nobel Gathering in Vancouver”, the visit of the Dalai Lama, Desmond Tutu, Shirin Ebadi, Jo-Ann Archibald, Salman Schachter-Shalomi and host Michael Ingham which included a gathering of Buddhists, Christians, Sikhs, Jews, Muslims, First Nations and others.
+This was organized by the Vancouver Multi-faith Action Society to allow many to hear the wisdom of these elders who “will offer insights on courage, happiness, community building, liberation, terrorism, ecological survival and the Iraq war” and “how to integrate heart and mind”.

 2. Common Era, Best New Writings on Religion, Volume I: is about interfaith dialogue, sexuality and spirituality, ecology and the soul, post-modernism and politics, women’s spirituality and mysticism, by many different authors including Vaclav Havel, Bill Moyers and Allen Ginsberg.

 3. Amriika, a novel by M.G.Vassanji, about an Indian-East African student who comes to America in the late 60′s and is caught up in anti-war demonstrations, revolutionary lifestyles, and spiritual quests.
 The Vietnam era sounded remarkably similar to our current Iraq war era!

 4. Sightlines: Printmaking and Image Culture, edited by Walter Jule, is an excellent collection of images and word, gathered in conjunction with the international Sightlines symposium in Edmonton, Canada in 1997, about the printmaker and the print from many angles and in many countries.